xergioalex/xergioalex/README.md

 ### Hi there 👋

-# I'm Sergio Alexander Florez :computer:
+# I'm Sergio Florez :computer:

 System engineer and passionate entrepreneur, with talent and experience building digital business.
 I am a lover of computer science, music, art and video games.
 Involved with the entrepreneurial ecosystem, I am in search of the ideation of disruptive business models as agents of change and success.